Mental Health and Psychology Dictionary

 Delusional or non-delusional inflated evaluation of one's knowledge, power, worth, importance, identity, accomplishments, rights, assets, or prospects.
 Typical of certain personality disorders, such as the Narcissistic.

-Histrionic Personality Disorder HPD; Histrionics - mostly women - resemble narcissists in their attention
+HPD; Histrionics - mostly women - resemble narcissists in their

-Yet, unlike narcissists, histrionics are empathic, sentimental, and overly
+attention.
+Yet, unlike narcissists, histrionics are empathic, sentimental, and

-emotional.
-They are sexually seductive and provocative and people often find
+overly emotional.
+They are sexually seductive and provocative and people

 The histrionic glides from one relationship to the next, constantly experiencing shallow emotions and commitments.
 The Histrionic's speech is impressionistic, disjointed, and generalized.
 She uses her physical appearance and attire as bait.
 Histrionics often mistake the depth, durability, and intimacy of their relationships and are devastated by their inevitable premature termination.